andylamp/ptucc_compiler/docs/ptuc_parser.md

 Now in our case when we parse the `IDENT` token and we have in our *lookahead* `token` the `KW_COMMA`, we can either use the second case and `reduce` or use the third rule and `shift` as we can match the first two parts of the third case.
 This would happen if we matched `IDENT` as `ident_list`, `reduced` it using the first case and `shifted` the result, then matched the `KW_COMMA` and we would expect an `IDENT` in order to complete the rule.
+Normally *shift/reduce* conflicts should be resolved and this can be done by either specifying precedence (will be discussed later) or altering your grammar.

 ## Reduce/Reduce conflicts